Victor Kumin US History.jpg

 ABC News: Hiroshima / Why the Bomb was Dropped

-Voices of the Manhattan Project
+Voices of the Manhattan Project, an Interview with J. Robert Oppenheimer

 Return to All Chroniclers of American History >